For capable executors handling simple estates, probating a will without legal assistance is certainly possible and may save money.

 WILLS and ESTATES LAWYER

 Colin is an estate lawyer practicing in the areas of Estate Litigation and Disputes.
-He places high emphasis on developing trusted relationships with his clients, ensuring they feel comfortable and at ease sharing the subtleties of their circumstances.
+He emphasizes developing trusted relationships with his clients, ensuring they feel comfortable and at ease sharing the subtleties of their circumstances.